 3. Store your mask in a clean plastic bag when not in use.
 For disposal, wash your reusable cloth mask every day or dispose of a discardable surgical mask always in a trash can.

 4. Do not use masks with valves.

 We cannot say how long the pandemic will last, but we can each do our part in curbing its spread.
-Observing cough etiquette and wearing your mask in public (or even indoors, if you are living with a person who is at risk of getting sick) can effectively prevent transmission of COVID-19.
+Observing cough etiquette and wearing your mask in public (or even indoors, if you are living with a person who is at risk of getting sick) can effectively prevent transmission of COVID-19 and preserve our respiratory health.
 As we navigate this new reality together, compassion and understanding will go a long way in ending the pandemic.
 We must all do our part, no matter how small or simple.

 Mikaela is a dentistry clinician at the University of the Philippines.